Excise, Gaming and Conservation Officers' Retirement Fund Handbook

 When you retire, you will be taxed on all of your benefit payments.
 Your "tax basis" portion will not be taxed.
 The tax basis is the 4 percent member contribution that was taxed when the contribution was paid into the plan.
 Over a pre-decided number of payments, you will recover your non-taxable (tax basis) amount from each benefit payment.
 Your recovery amount is based on your age at the time your benefits start.
 The schedule for repayment is set by IRS regulations.
 After all the non-taxable amounts have been left out of your benefit payments, 100 percent of the remaining benefit payments will be included as taxable income.
 Each year, the plan will provide you with a 1099-R form to report the taxable and non-taxable (if any) portion of your benefits.
 Read more about tax basis, here.

 The plan is required to withhold income taxes on distributions and monthly payments.
 You may elect not to have taxes withheld.
 Remember to complete the tax withholding forms when you apply for benefits.

 CAUTION: You should talk to the trustee of your qualified plan or IRA or your professional tax advisor if you need more information about the taxes on your distribution.

 Appeals of the plan's initial determination will be heard by an Administrative Law Judge in compliance with the Indiana Administrative Orders and Procedures Act IC 4-21.5.

 To request administrative review, you must have rights as a party or a right to intervene.
 The steps of administrative review are here.

-All parties will have the chance to present additional evidence during the appeal process.
+The appeal process will allow for additional evidence to be presented by all parties.
 The Administrative Law Judge will submit findings to INPRS.
-INPRS will review the findings of the Administrative Law Judge and issue a final determination.
+We will review the findings of the Administrative Law Judge and issue a final determination.